sesamyab/capsule/packages/capsule-client/README.md

 2. **Share URL is created**: `https://example.com/article/xyz?token=eyJhbGc...`
 3. **Reader clicks link** - no login required
 4. **Client detects token** and calls `unlockWithToken()`
-5. **Server validates token** and returns DEK wrapped for the client
+5. **Server validates token** and returns content key wrapped for the client
 6. **Content is decrypted** just like a normal unlock

 ### Implementation